Miguel Cabrera Player Props: Tigers vs. Rays

-The Detroit Tigers and Miguel Cabrera, who went 1-for-4 with a double last time out, battle Zach Eflin and the Tampa Bay Rays at Tropicana Field, Saturday at 4:10 PM ET.
+Miguel Cabrera -- 1-for-3 with an RBI in his last game -- will be in action for the Detroit Tigers versus the Tampa Bay Rays, with Jeffrey Springs on the mound, on April 2 at 1:10 PM ET.

-In his previous game he had a one-hit showing (1-for-4) against the Rays.
+In his most recent appearance, he went 1-for-3 with an RBI against the Rays.

 Miguel Cabrera Game Info & Props vs. the Rays